thomasbromehead/g1lit/README.md

 > Any citizen is free to exchange with others “in the currency”

-#### For more information feel free to read the RTM and/or articles on these resources in English:
+#### For more information feel free to read the RTM and/or articles with these resources in English:
 1. [duniter.org](https://duniter.org/en/)
 2. [On Medium.org](https://medium.com/@thomasbromehead)